c-bata/goptuna/_benchmarks/README.md

 ## How to run benchmark scripts

-GitHub Actions continuously run the benchmark scripts and comment on your pull request.
+GitHub Actions continuously run the benchmark scripts and comment on your pull request using [github-actions-kurobako](https://github.com/c-bata/github-actions-kurobako).
 If you want to run on your local machines, please execute following after installed kurobako.

 ```console